KedarNetworkCloud/webapp/README.md

 Assignment 05 - DB Seperated as RDS Instance - Final check

-Assignment 06 - DB Seperated as RDS Instance
+Assignment 06 - Using S3 Buckets to store User profile images and cloudwatch for logging and metrics